This article was last updated by on

 Garlic takes about 8-9 months to grow into a mature plant.

-Garlic has a delicious flavor and many other advantages, including boosting the immune system and preventing cancer.
+Many other Garlic benefits include boosting the immune system and preventing cancer.

 1. Natural Insects Repellant